uniibu/remix-ide/docs/remix_tutorials_learneth.md

 **NOTE:** For other tricks about Remix URLs with parameters, go here: {doc}`locations </locations>`.

-### Learneth Tutorials
+### LearnEth Tutorials

-Here is the current list of Learneth Tutorials
+Here is the current list of LearnEth Tutorials

 **_Beginner_**